All this money pouring into infrastructure should be a boon for high-speed rail, right? Not so fast.

 The company has faced delays in Vegas but recently bought land for a station near the Strip and is readying for a bond issuance, Reininger says; the aim is to break ground next year for a 2026 opening.
 If it happens, a four-hour trip by car will ultimately drop to under three hours by train.

-Travel times on the other projects aren’t beam-me-up-Scotty fast either, but they’re quick.
-The stalled Texas Central would take the Houston-Dallas journey from 3.5 hours to 90 minutes.
-Even if LA-SF can’t sink to the promised 2′ 40″, it’s a lot better than six hours on a never-ending I-5.
+Travel times on the other projects aren’t lightning fast either, but they’re quick.
+The stalled Texas Central would take the Houston-Dallas journey from 3.5 hours to 1.5 hours.
+Even if the Los Angeles-San Francisco rail can’t sink to the promised 2 hours and 40 minutes, it’s a lot better than six hours on a never-ending I-5.

-Transportation Secretary Pete Buttigieg, with a mayoral history of transit innovation, has been vocal on HSR: “I just don’t know why people in other countries ought to have better train service and more investment in high-speed train service than Americans,” he said earlier this year.
+Transportation Secretary Pete Buttigieg, with a mayoral history of transit innovation, has been vocal on high-speed rail: “I just don’t know why people in other countries ought to have better train service and more investment in high-speed train service than Americans,” he said earlier this year.

-Last month President Biden told a crowd at a Scranton trolley museum that HSR “will take literally millions of automobiles off the road, saving tens of millions of barrels of oil … This is not hyperbole.
+Last month President Biden told a crowd at a Scranton, Pa. trolley museum that high-speed rail “will take literally millions of automobiles off the road, saving tens of millions of barrels of oil … This is not hyperbole.
 This is a fact.”
-There’s a $10 billion clause for HSR in the current House version of the Build Back Better Act; if the clause makes it through and the bill passes, it would provide a huge boost to many projects.
+There’s a $10 billion clause for high-speed rail in the current House version of the Build Back Better Act; if the clause makes it through and the bill passes, it would provide a huge boost to many projects.

 But the biggest driving force may come from consumers.
 If just one of the active bullet projects opens and catches on, it could bring a flood of investment and imitators.